A Wolf’s Life On The Greek Island Of Paros

 Add ImageAdd Image

 Naousa, if you want it to be so, can be very exclusive – just the place to dock your luxury yacht for a spot of late-night shopping.
-This is especially true now before the high summer arives with its hordes of vomit-prone eighteen year olds.
+This is especially true now before the high summer arrives with its hordes of vomit-prone eighteen year olds.

 Down one of these little side streets is my favourite restaurant in Naousa, Glafkos where you can sit outside on the beach and watch the sunset whilst eating some excellent fish which you may well have sen being gutted on the quay-side.